Offshore wind consultants

-RPS has become an established, leading provider of professional services to the offshore wind industry since its inception in Europe in the early 2000’s.
+RPS has been an established, leading provider of professional services to the offshore wind industry since its inception in Europe in the early 2000s.

-The world today is radically changed, a state that will continue to evolve as markets and organisations work together to deliver their revised ambitions to meet future sustainability goals – nearshore and offshore.
+The world today is radically changed, and will continue to evolve as markets and organisations work together to deliver their revised ambitions to meet future sustainability goals – nearshore and offshore.